 - Is accurate and complete.

-- Right to a paper copy of this notice: You have the right to a paper copy of this Notice of Privacy Practices even if you have agreed to receive the Notice electronically.
+- Right to a Paper Copy of This Notice.
+You have the right to a paper copy of this Notice of Privacy Practices even if you have agreed to receive the Notice electronically.
 You may ask us to give you a copy of this Notice at any time.
 [View and download a PDF version of the Notice here.]

 The following categories describe the ways that we use and disclose health information.
 Not every use or disclosure in a category will be listed.
 However, all of the ways we are permitted to use and disclose information will fall into one of the categories.

 - For Managing Your Treatment.
 We may use or disclose health information about you to doctors, nurses, therapists, or other individuals who are involved in your treatment.
 Different departments within CBH also may share health information about you to coordinate your care.
 We may also disclose health information about you for treatment activities of a Health Care Provider.

 Example: A doctor treating you for a condition asks another doctor about your overall health.

 - For Payment.
 We may use and disclose health information about you so that we are able to pay for the treatment and services you receive.

 Example: Health Care Providers may share information about you with CBH so they can be paid for your services.